derselbst/ANMP/README.md

 Implementing new formats shall be done by deriving the abstract base class **Song**.
 By that a wrapper for any library that actually supports this format is written.

-The core of ANMP (i.e. everything in [src/](src/)) is strictly keept free of any QT5 dependencies.
+The core of ANMP (i.e. everything in [src/](src/)) is strictly keept **free of any QT5 dependencies**.
 Makes reuseage a lot easier.

 ## Get ANMP
-see [HERE](https://software.opensuse.org/download.html?project=home%3Aderselbst%3Aanmp&package=anmp) for precompiled packages
+See [HERE](https://software.opensuse.org/download.html?project=home%3Aderselbst%3Aanmp&package=anmp) for precompiled packages.
+Due to a lack of vgmstream and lazyusf on ArchLinux and Debian/Ubuntu, only the RPM packages are built with all features and codec support available for ANMP.

 ## Build Dependencies